albertyang82/data_engineering_assessment/section_3/readme_section_3.md

 	- Amazon API Gateway:
 		- API Gateway as a secure entry point: This is its primary function—it acts as the "front door" for your API resources.
 		- Default payload limit is 10MB: AWS documentation confirms that the maximum payload size for requests sent through API Gateway (both REST and HTTP APIs) is a hard limit of 10 MB.
-		- Direct upload feasibility: Since the client-side file is limited to 10MB, it meets the exact payload limit of the API Gateway, meaning a direct upload is technically feasible without requiring workarounds like using S3 pre-signed URLs.
 	- AWS Lambda (Upload Handler): Validates image, stores metadata in DynamoDB.
 AWS Lambda function acts as a secure intermediary.
-Instead of handling the image data directly, which can be inefficient, it generates a pre-signed URL for an Amazon S3 bucket.
-This URL lets the client bypass API Gateway and Lambda's payload limits by securely uploading the image directly to S3, which is considered a best practice.
 	- Amazon S3 (Raw Image Bucket): Stores uploaded images temporarily.

 2. Image processing from Kafka-based uploads